amulchapla/CallCenterIntelligenceAzureAI/azure-speech-streaming-reactjs/README.md

         *	`https://<<your backend Azure App service name>>/api/sayhello`
         *	`https://<<your backend Azure App service name>>/api/get-speech-token`
 3.	**Prepare and run the Speech client React.js frontend**
-    +	Go to speechreactfrontend directory and run `npm install` to install dependencies.
+    +	Go to speechreactfrontend directory and run `npm install -all` to install dependencies.
     +	Update “package.json” as following.
 Set value of “proxy” depending on where your Express.js backend is running.
     +	If Express.js backend “speechexpressbacked” running on local machine then use `"proxy": "http://localhost:8080"`
     +	If Express.js backend “speechexpressbacked”running on Azure.
 Use `"proxy": https://<<your backend Azure App service name>>.azurewebsites.net`